What is a POS (Point of Sale)?

-A traditional cash register and checkout out on one relies heavily on the personnel’s ability to remember the price and details of every single product in the store.
+A traditional cash register relies heavily on the personnel’s ability to remember the price and details of every single product in the store.
 As you can imagine, as the number of SKUs in your store grow, or every time you hire a new employee, the efficiency of such a transaction is vastly reduced.

-Even returns and replacements can be processed with ease by simply telling the software which product has been returned and letting it adjust inventory levels accordingly.
+You can even process returns and replacements with ease.
+Simply tell the software which product the customer has returned and let it adjust inventory levels accordingly.

-Most POS software applications today offer sales reports and trend analysis, both of which help you determine how your business is faring.
+Most POS software applications today offer sales reports and trend analysis.
+Both of these help you determine how your business is faring.
 You can also use these reports to forecast demand for the future and keep track of your sales during different time periods.